-All Directors have attended the Mandatory Accreditation Programme ("MAP") and from time to time Continuing Education Programmes ("CEP") prescribed by Bursa Securities.
+All Directors had attended the Mandatory Accreditation Programme ("MAP") as required by the Listing Requirements of Bursa Securities.
 The Directors will continue to attend other relevant training programmes to keep abreast with developments on a continuous basis in compliance with the Listing Requirements of Bursa Securities.